The Hospitality Dilemma

 But, as mentioned in earlier posts, I have had the privilege of operating, living, and traveling throughout much of the world throughout a 50+ year career.

 Think Roesti in Switzerland; Duck confit in France; Turtle steak in Bermuda; Truffle risotto in Milan; steamed mussels in Antibes; cassoulet in Paris; conch chowder in the Bahamas; steamed grouper in Cayman Island; chicken mole in Guadalajara; great steaks in Edmonton, Canada; sancocho & mangu in the Dominican Republic; paella Valenciana in Spain; rabbit stew in Malta and Ensaimada in Mallorca; Florida snapper in South Florida.
-I’ve worked in some pretty descend kitchens with some inventive and capable international chefs and, of course, I’ve been a diner.
+I’ve worked in some pretty decent kitchens with some inventive and capable international chefs and, of course, I’ve been a diner.
 Not every meal was always perfect. certainly, not every experience was outstanding.
 But I’m proud to mention that, as a guest, I’ve NEVER once sent a meal back to the kitchen, abused a waiter, refused to pay a bill, or, most significantly, manipulated social media to rip apart an establishment and its employees with fury and condemnation.
 I just never returned to the place!

 Maybe I’ve been lucky.